plainsimpledot/HIP/00YZ-au-frequency-plan-choice.md

 This HIP simply provides the Australian community the ability to make the choice of plan to be used in the country, weighing up all of the factors and the changing lancdscape with the introduction of ThingsIX.

 Doing so brings the decision in line with the Helium governance principles and the advertised "People's Netowrk".
-As has been outlined above, a Yes vote does not preclude future support for AS923, however such support should be introduced in a manner that does not diminish full AU915 support to allow roaming from all AU915 networks.
+As has been outlined above, a Yes vote does not preclude future support for AS923, however such support should be introduced in a manner that does not diminish full AU915 support to allow roaming from all AU915 networks, while providing full support for AS923.
+"Full Support" in this context means that any device configured for the frequency plan in question will be able to operate on the network and other networks on the same frequency plan without any requirement for configuration changes.

 ## Voting mechanism